pyrsia/pyrsia/docs/get_involved/doc_workflow.md

 # Documentation Contribution Workflow

-To contribute to the documentation, you can follow the following guidlines to for making documentation contributions.
+To contribute to the documentation, you can follow the following guidelines for making documentation contributions.

 All documents relevant to the project are written in the Markdown format.
 You can see the documentation for the GitHub Flavor [here](https://github.github.com/gfm/) or you can use this